ibm-cloud-docs/watsonxdata/known_issues.md

 This occurs because, even though the schema and table creation are successful, the job tries to execute the `ALTER TABLE` operation before the metastore data is updated with the newly created schema and table details.

 **Workaround:** To prevent access denied errors, you must provide a delay in time between each operations that involves creation of new schemas or tables within the same Python script.

-## Delayed UI update after successful ingestion jobs
-{: #known_issues24181}

-After a successful ingestion job, the schema or table may not be immediately visible in the user interface (UI).
-This is due to the background execution of the ingestion process.

-**Workaround:** Refresh your browser or refresh the catalogs or schemas from the **Data manager** page after an ingestion job status is changed to **Finished** to make sure that the UI is updated with the newly created schema or table.
-Once the UI is refreshed, you can proceed to run another ingestion job on the same schema or tables that were just created.

-## Spark application submission fails when DAS (Data Access Service) is enabled
-{: #known_issues15132}

-DAS does not currently support buckets or object storage that use HTTP endpoints.

 **Workaround:** You can disable DAS or make sure that your buckets or object storage are configured with HTTPS endpoints.